Kai Tiaki Nursing New Zealand

 Gisborne nurses working with ‘unsafe’ out-of-date staffing levels, call on local MP to intervene

-Desperate nurses in Gisborne are calling on their local MP to intervene after running on 'unsafe' 2022 staffing levels which they say is a huge risk to patient safety.
+Desperate nurses in Gisborne are calling on their local MP to intervene after running on outdated staffing levels which they say are a huge risk to patient safety.

 2024 strikes an amazing expression of ‘kotahitanga’